Product Analytics: Types, Benefits and Use Cases

 - Comparable information about the product's many qualities is the foundation for a SWOT analysis.

-- Segmented analysis based on the users' behavioural habits, age, and a variety of other factors and analysing of A/B test performance
+- Segmented analysis based on the users' behavioural habits, age, and a variety of other factors and analysing of A/B test performance and test automation

 - Locating the places where users are experiencing pain or where clients are becoming trapped and leaving a company and finding bottlenecks in your product funnel